igorhvr/bedlam/readme.txt

 Why?

    This was developed during years and supports several production deployments of SISC.
-Sisc is a great Scheme implementation and having a big glob is wrappers and generally scheme utilities to use in multiple projects has proved very useful.
+Sisc is a great Scheme implementation and having a big glob of wrappers and general scheme utilities to use in multiple projects has proved very useful.

 What is supported?